Axial inverse magnetic catalysis: Acknowledgements

 \section{Acknowledgements}

-We are grateful to Mamiya Kawaguchi, Sheng-Tai Li, Akio Tomiya, and Lang Yu for useful comments.
+We are grateful to Heng-Tong Ding, Chowdhury Aminul Islam, Mamiya Kawaguchi, Sheng-Tai Li, Akio Tomiya, and Lang Yu for useful comments.
 This work was supported in part by the National Science Foundation of China (NSFC) under Grant No.11747308, 11975108, 12047569, and the Seeds Funding of Jilin University (S.M.).